An illustrated guide

 1490 Fulham Street

-This main building on campus contains the Chapel of the Incarnation, Cafeteria and main Dining Room and Luther Seminary Bookstore/Augsburg Fortress.
+This main building on campus contains the Chapel of the Incarnation, Cafeteria and main Dining Room and Luther Seminary Bookstore.
 The Campus Center is also the location for the campus Information Desk and main switchboard.

-Lower Level - Bookstore and seminar meeting rooms.
+Lower Level - Lecture hall and seminar meeting rooms.

-Ground Floor - Chapel of the Incarnation, Cafeteria and main Dining Room, Information Desk.
+Ground Floor - Chapel of the Incarnation, Bookstore, Cafeteria and main Dining Room, Information Desk.

-Upper Level- Charles and Sharon Olson Commons and Cafe, Faculty Lounge, Olson Dining Room, Offices for the Seminary Pastor, Cantor/MSM Program and Event Services.
+Upper Level- Charles and Sharon Olson Commons and Cafe, Faculty Lounge, Olson Dining Room, Offices for the Seminary Pastor

 2375 Como Avenue